dell/goobjectscale/docs/SUPPORT.md

 # Support

 We use GitHub for creating/tracking various [issues][repo-issues] such as bugs, feature requests, and questions.
-The following resources are also available.

 ## Documentation